Episode 460: How to get a sponsor for your podcast, with Stephen Woessner.

 Exactly!
 The opportunity of having a Bank of America or some other large brand connected to your brand provides you with some degree of transference of their credibility over to you and your brand.

-So, I knew that I needed to figure out the strategy behind sponsorship as a way to take Onward Nation to that next level.
+So, I knew that I needed to figure out the strategy behind how to get a sponsor for your podcast as a way to take Onward Nation to that next level.
 But I had no idea where to start.

 And then – as is the case often in life – I got the push that I needed in order to make the change that I needed to make.